technomancy/Garrett/README.md

 Garrett is a playground for Duby exploration on Android.

+Garrett is named after Garrett P. Serviss, the hero of Edison's Conquest of Mars, a ridiculous late 19th-century space opera novel by Garrett P. Serviss.

 ## Compilation

 Copy local.properties.example to local.properties and edit it to point